In a previous blog post, I covered what the end of third-party cookies means for marketers.

 What are the impacts of ITP on marketing?

-Ad tech and MarTech is less effective
+Ad tech and MarTech are less effective

 Attribution is more difficult